RSo21/CarbonFootprint/README.md

 ## General info

-The app contains information about the carbon footprint and will calculate your average carbon footprint
+The app contains information about the carbon footprint and will calculate your average carbon footprint.

 ## Technologies: